mcneel/developer.rhino3d.com/_guide_topics/grasshopper/hops-component.md

 1. Supports real debugging modes including breakpoints.
 1. Full support of Visual Studio Code.
 1. Other applications and services that support a Python API can also use the libraries included here.
-1. The hops component attempts to detect when inputs and outputs have changed on a server and will rebuild itself.
+1. The Hops component attempts to detect when inputs and outputs have changed on a server and will rebuild itself.

 ### Getting started with CPython in Grasshopper